 A student wishing to withdraw from college either during the semester or between semesters should follow the withdrawal policy and procedure on the Campusweb or C of O Web site.
 The procedure needs to be followed in order for the student to leave college in good standing.
 Charges/refunds (see “Costs and Financial Aid ”) will be determined at the date of the withdrawal; all responsibility of the College for the student is terminated at the time the student is dropped from the College roster.
 The College reserves the right to dismiss students who fail to do satisfactory work, or who do not cooperate with the College’s official policies.

 Students withdrawing during the semester and after the final drop date will receive marks of failure in all courses for which they are enrolled.
 Under special circumstances, a student may request to withdraw from college after the official drop date and receive a WP/WF in all classes with approval from the Dean of the College.
 In addition to completing the Registrar’s withdrawal procedure, resident students must check out of the residence hall with the hall supervisor or resident assistant.
 Failure to follow these procedures may result in loss of deposit or additional charges.

 Writing Intensive Courses

-The Academic program includes a “writing intensive” component that is required of all students.
-This requirement consists of four courses (total 12 credit hours or more) taken over four years which will include College Composition I (freshman course), College Composition II (sophomore course) and two writing intensive designated courses WI from the major and/or minor fields of study and/or General Education.
+The General Education program includes a “writing intensive” component that is required of all students.
+This requirement consists of four courses (total 12 credit hours or more) taken over four years which will include College Composition I (freshman course), College Composition II (junior/senior course) and two writing intensive designated courses WI from the major and/or minor fields of study and/or General Education.